Schrodinger3000/ffmpeg_AMI_ubuntu/README.md

 2. trigger_policy.json
 3. worker_policy.json
-* worker_function.zip (if you follow tutorial, this is the compiled and zipped version including all dependencies) FYI you will have to extract worker_function.py from it and edit the path to launch the command
+* worker_function.zip (if you follow tutorial, this is the compiled and zipped version including all dependencies) FYI you will have to extract worker_function.py from it, edit the path to launch the command and edit the Pem Key.

 Problem I have encountered:
 *Lambda overrides **queue.sh** conditions and launches **encoding.sh** no matter what when the CloudWatch event is triggered.